 The Motability Scheme enables disabled people to lease a new car, scooter or powered wheelchair by exchanging their Government funded mobility allowance .
 If you receive either the Higher Rate Mobility Component of Disability Living Allowance (HRMC DLA), the Enhanced Rate of the Mobility Component of Personal Independence Payment (ERMC PIP) , the War Pensioners’ Mobility Supplement (WPMS) or the Armed Forces Independence Payment (AFIP) you may be eligible to join the Motability Scheme.

 For the hire of mobility aids including wheelchairs.
-Delivery costs £10 and Pick up £10 as well as donation for the hire depending on the item.
+There’s a delivery and pick up costs as well as donation for the hire depending on the item.
 Cost no barrier for those not able to donate.

 We provide an integrated service for the disabled and vulnerable people of Somerset, to enable them to be

 more independent, improve their housing and to live in safer homes through disabled adaptations, home